MicrosoftDocs/power-automate-docs/articles/process-mining-templates.md

     > [!div class="mx-imgBorder"]
     > ![!Screenshot of the Power Virtual Agents tile.](media/process-mining-templates/pva.png "Power Virtual Agents tile")

-1. Repeat steps 2 trough 14 in the [Create and run the Desktop Flows template](#create-and-run-the-desktop-flows-template) section in this article.
+1. Repeat steps 2 trough 14 in the [Create and run the Desktop Flows template](#create-and-run-the-desktop-flows-template) section earlier in this article.

 ### Visualize the process map and variants